-Phase III i is typically a randomized, controlled trial.
+- Phase III is typically a randomized, controlled trial.
 This means that patients are randomly assigned to either test new treatments under study or the established standard of care.
-These trials are designed to provide definitive evidence to support FDA approval of the drug or agent for use in the public.
-You may sometimes hear the word “placebo” in a phase III trial.
-In cancer trials, “placebo” does NOT mean someone goes home with a fake or bogus medication.
+These trials are designed to provide definitive evidence to support FDA approval of the drug or agent for public use.
+You may sometimes hear the word "placebo" in a phase III trial.
+In cancer trials, "placebo" does NOT mean someone goes home with fake or bogus medication.
 People with cancer are treated with a therapy that's already been approved by the FDA for that type of cancer.
 During phase III, every patient typically receives the standard-of-care treatment, but some patients also receive the novel drug that’s already been tested in phases I and II.
 Neither the researcher nor the patient knows which they’re getting.
 Typically, over 300 patients participate in a phase III trial.

 Potential benefits to consider when enrolling in a clinical trial

-You will get an extended care team including doctors and nurses available to you to answer questions and address concerns.
-This is a great benefit of joining a trial as more frequent check-ins can be reassuring and provide greater understanding of how your treatment is working.
+- You will have an extended care team, including doctors and nurses, available to answer questions and address concerns.
+This is a great benefit of joining a trial, as more frequent check-ins can be reassuring and provide a greater understanding of how your treatment is working.

 Potential risks to consider when enrolling in a clinical trial

-Even though a new treatment has shown to be beneficial in some people, it may not be effective for you.
+- Even though a new treatment has been shown to be beneficial in some people, it may not be effective for you.

 Every clinical trial contains protocols or criteria that explain what will be done during the trial, how it will be executed, and why each step is required.
 You must also meet the protocol's standards in order to participate in a clinical trial.
 Eligibility criteria help ensure that people participating in a clinical trial are similar in terms of factors like the type of cancer they have and their general health.
 When all participants meet the same eligibility criteria, it is more likely that the trial’s outcomes are the result of the treatment being tested than of other factors, such as health conditions or chance.
 Eligibility requirements are also important for patient safety.
 They decrease the chances that patients who might experience dangerous side effects from a study drug are enrolled in the trial.